 The past haunts the present.
 Henriette reappears in the streets of Budapest in ghostly form at key moments when past events are conjured.
 Katalin Street is a strangely surreal yet very real dreamlike novel underpinned by trauma, shame and silence.
 This novel is an absorbing and compelling exploration of moral failure, loss and denial.

 George Szirtes (b.
-1948) is a British poet and translator from Hungarian into English.
+1948) is a British poet and translator from Hungarian.
 He has lived in the UK for most of his life after coming to the country as a refugee at the age of eight.
-Szirtes was a judge for the 2017 Griffin Poetry Prize.

 “Displacement hits you later than you expect, just when you think you have settled down and become part of the world all over again.
 That is when it begins to ache, when a certain inarticulable desolation creeps in.
 Your body is not where your body ought to be: it shouldn’t be behind that table, between those wooden panels, with those gingham drawers and that Le Creuset pan.
 It is as if you had ghosted in but left your soul behind.”

 The author’s mother dies in the ambulance on the way to hospital one hot summer’s day in 1975 after a failed suicide attempt.
 “The blankness I felt was tinged with guilt . . .
 They were my parents.
 They did not speak.
 I did not ask.
 What was it I was supposed to feel, after all . . . ?”
 He considers himself to be a disappointment since his mother had grand ambitions for him, but from being an art student at Leeds, he had simply gone on to teach.